dan-fedramp/docs/markdown/FRMR.KSI.key-security-indicators.md

 > Maintain a log of incidents and periodically review past incidents for patterns or vulnerabilities.

 #### KSI-INR-03
-> Generate after action reports and regularly incorporate lessons learned into operations.
+> Generate after action reports and _regularly_ incorporate lessons learned into operations.

 ### KSI-MLA: Monitoring, Logging, and Auditing

-**A secure cloud service offering will monitor, log, and audit all important events, activity, and changes.**
+**A secure _cloud service offering_ will monitor, log, and audit all important events, activity, and changes.**

 #### KSI-MLA-01
 > Operate a Security Information and Event Management (SIEM) or similar system(s) for centralized, tamper-resistent logging of events, activities, and changes.

 #### KSI-MLA-02
-> Regularly review and audit logs.
+> _Regularly_ review and audit logs.

 #### KSI-MLA-03
 > Rapidly detect and remediate or mitigate vulnerabilities.

 #### KSI-MLA-04
-> Perform authenticated vulnerability scanning on information resources.
+> Perform authenticated vulnerability scanning on _information resources_.

 #### KSI-MLA-05
 > Perform Infrastructure as Code and configuration evaluation and testing.